-A more detailed battery status information is launched when touching the battery icon.
-The example in the figure below shows the status screen of a battery during charging.
+More detailed battery status information is displayed when touching the battery icon.
+The example in the figure below shows the status screen of a battery fully charged.

 2.4 Measurement Cables

 When connecting the Network Master to the line to be tested or monitored, it is recommended always to use shielded cables of good quality, to avoid the possibility of corrupting the measuring results.
 For the same reason, the AC adapter, if used, should be connected to the instrument and switched on before starting the measurement.